syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/Validation.md

 ---

-# Validation in  ASP.NET Web Form Dropdown List control
+# Validation in ASP.NET Web Forms Dropdown List Control

 DropDownList value can be validated in two ways,
 1. Using jQuery Validator